LUCKYS1NGHH/ChillPill-Shell/README.md

 ## Key Bindings

-Keybindings are recommended for ChillPill-Shell in your Hyprland, Just paste this code in your Hyprland (Lua) config file.
+Keybindings are highly recommended for ChillPill-Shell in your Hyprland, Just paste this code in your Hyprland (Lua) config file.

 > Adjust key combinations by your preferences